p-engel/hamiltonian_simulation/README.md

 # Hamiltonian Simulation

-Exact and Trotter-Suzuki simulation of the transverse-field Ising model, and error/runtime analysis verified against theory.
+Exact and Trotter-Suzuki simulation of the transverse-field Ising model, with error and runtime analysis benchmarked against theory.

-## Why this repo
+## Objective

 The aim is to build toward simulating open quantum systems.
-As a concrete first step, this repo implements and verifies Hamiltonian simulation via Trotterization, including an efficient, local interaction implementation that demonstrates why the method scales far better than dense matrix exponential simulation, and sets up the connection to the genuine polynomial-time advantage Trotterization provides on quantum hardware.
+As a concrete first step, this repository implements and benchmarks Hamiltonian simulation using Trotterization.
+The local interaction implementation from Trotter product formula scales far better than the dense matrix exponential simulation.
+The result highlights the connection to the polynomial-time advantage Trotterization provides on quantum hardware.

 ## Result